solo-system/solo-system.github.io/about.md

 * no returns from rainforest / customer service.
 * no configuration at field site (installation point).
 * versatile (any microphone, any battery etc...)
+* affordable to projects and organisations in poor countries.

-# software was open source, so I could add to itand change it.
+software was open source, so I could add to itand change it.

 Start with motivation: open to everyone, inexpensive - design philosophy (no returns in Cameroon!)